ntop/n2n/README.md

 Windows
 -------

-Check out doc/windows for compilation and run istuctions.
+Check out doc/Windows.md for compilation and run instuctions.

 Note that `-d`, `-u`, `-g` and `-f` options are not available for Windows.